What is herpes?

 Remember, it is possible to pass on the infection even if there are no obvious blisters, sores or other symptoms.

 Condoms are an effective barrier to prevent infection if they cover the infected area.
+Suppressive therapy may also reduce the risk of passing on herpes to a regular partner.

 Does herpes affect fertility or pregnancy?